What is the DDA and how does it affect Australian-based websites?

 It does not stipulate specific WCAG standards, however, WCAG was cited during legal action.

-What are the implications if my Australian websites are not accessible?
+What are the implications if my website is not accessible?

 We believe that everyone should have equal access to the Internet, so the moral implications of not making your website accessible are clear.